The-Egg-Corp/modm8/README-release.md

 # modm8 <img align="right" width="132" height="135" src="./frontend/src/assets/images/appicon.png">

-Lightweight and intuitive mod manager.
-Currently supports [Thunderstore](https://thunderstore.io/).\
+Lightweight and intuitive mod manager with support for [Thunderstore](https://thunderstore.io) and [Nexus Mods](https://nexusmods.com).\
 Built with [Wails](https://wails.io) for an Electron-like experience but without the bloat.

+> [!WARNING]
+> This project is heavily **WIP** and as such, missing functionality or bugs will be commonplace until there is a stable release.
+> Once officially released, a proper FOSS license will be added.
+Meanwhile, there is no license, meaning all rights are reserved.
+>
+> Until a release is ready, please build from source.
+PRs and contributions are very much welcome!

 ## Installation
-No installer or executable currently exists yet, please build from source instead.
-1. Clone this repository.
+1. Head to the [latest release](../../releases/latest) page and find the correct installer for your platform.
-2. Install [Wails](https://wails.io/docs/gettingstarted/installation) and run one of the following:
+2. Download and run it, then continue with the setup process.
-   - `wails build` - Generates an executable in **/build/bin**.
-   - `wails dev` - Opens a preview of the app with DevTools enabled.

 ## Features
 - Multiple themes + dark mode by default.